MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tabletype-property.md

 Temporary tables aren't synchronized to the SQL database, so they don't follow the same rules about making destructive changes.

-If you change an existing table from **Normal** to **Temporary**, the table will be deleted from the database when you synchronize the extension.
+You can change an existing table from **Normal** to **Temporary**.
+But the table will be deleted from the database when you synchronize the extension.
 If the table contains data, you'll have to use the ForceSync mode.

 ## See Also